joinmassive/blog/internet-without-ads/README.markdown

 hits, though.

-I could’ve made Adblock Fast, for instance, a paid app or made a subset of Adblock Fast’s features in-app purchases or subscription upgrades, but then **less than 1% of nonpaying users** would’ve likely converted[^8].
+I could’ve made Adblock Fast, for instance, a paid app or made a subset of Adblock Fast’s features in-app purchases or subscription upgrades, but **less than 1% of nonpaying users** would’ve likely converted[^8].
 Alternatively, I could’ve defaulted to the source of **62% of app revenue** by peddling ads[^9] (some ad blockers are ironically paid by advertisers to not block “acceptable ads”[^10]).